benhook1013/space-game/lib/services/README.md

   `shared_preferences` and can expand for save/load later.
 - Keep services lightweight; add them only when a milestone needs them.

+## Planned Services

+- `AudioService` – preloads clips, plays one-shot effects and remembers a mute flag.
+- `StorageService` – loads and saves the high score; may persist settings or future save data.

 See [../../PLAN.md](../../PLAN.md) for the broader roadmap.